Q: What do a project management system and nuclear submarines have in common?

 Add activities, time estimates, and dependencies

+Once the board has been created, fill it out with the planned project activities.
 At which level you group the project activities or deliverables depends on a few factors.
-For example, how early in the planning process you are, or the overall scope of your project.
+For example, how early in the planning process you are, or the overall scope of the project.

-If you’re planning the design and creation of a new product, you could stick to the original template grouping.
+Planning the design and creation of a new product requires sticking to the original template grouping.

-If you’re using some A/B tests to determine future changes on your website, you should single out individual deliverables.
+If using some A/B tests to determine future changes on the website, single out individual deliverables.

 Add Gantt view to the table

-Once you’ve broken the project down into activities with a given duration, you can add a Gantt or timeline view.
+Once the project has been broken down into activities with a given duration, add a Gantt or timeline view.

 Click the “Main Table” link in the top-left corner of the board.
-Hover your mouse over the “+ Add View” link and click “Gantt” to add the view.
+Hover the mouse over the “+ Add View” link and click “Gantt” to add the view.

 After you’ve added the view, you can switch between the main table view and Gantt by clicking the same link.
 It’s that easy.